Nanakuli Village Center

 Hale Makana was designed to help the Nanakuli homestead community by providing alternate housing, but within a major "Village Center" that also includes multi-purpose learning, community medical, and a commercial retail center.

-Work has finally started on the $20 million Nanakuli Commercial Center, which is a collaboration between Nanakuli Hawaiian Homestead Community Association, HCDB, developers Pupukahi Development, LLC and broker Sofos Realty Corporation.
+Work is almost finished on the $20 million Nanakuli Commercial Center, which is a collaboration between Nanakuli Hawaiian Homestead Community Association, HCDB, developers Pupukahi Development, LLC and broker Sofos Realty Corporation.
 Fronting Farrington Highway, this new one story shopping center will have a Hawaiian cultural plantation theme motif.
 Anchor tenant is CVS Longs Drug Store.
 It's stand alone store will have a drive-thru window and pharmacy.
 Smaller tenants will include Starbucks, Wendy's, Taco Bell, L&L Drivein, Pizza Hut, Kainalu Surf Shop, Boyd's Fish Market, Aloha Sub and the Pupukahi Office Center.

-The community owned and run Waianae Coast Comprehensive Health Center will be building a 9,252 sq. ft. single story, stand alone satellite medical facility that will offer primary care, behavioral health, nutrition, case management, and a new in-house pharmacy that will better meet the needs of the community.
+The community owned and run Waianae Coast Comprehensive Health Center will be building a 12,400 sq. ft. single story, stand alone satellite medical facility that will offer primary care, behavioral health, nutrition, case management, and a new in-house pharmacy that will better meet the needs of the community.
 With the many health problems plaguing our Hawaiian families in Nanakuli and the Waianae coast, the need for such a centrally located and readily accessible health center is quite apparent.
 Funding is in place, the building permit been processed, and the building pad is in place.
 The start of construction by Hawaiian Dredging and the ground breaking ceremony are set for December 19, 2019.

-There will also be a centrally located area within the shopping center reserved for kiosks for small community based businesses and special events.
+There will also be a centrally located area within the shopping center reserved for six kiosks for small community based businesses and special events.
 Mike Kahikina is handling this.

 Kalaniho'okaha Community Learning Center